adminadmin3/hackathon_5_13_19/README.md

 Most core cryptographic primitives such as RSA or AES relie on probabalistic guarantees for security.
 How might propabalistic guarantees be enforced in smart contracts to achieve desirable properties?

 **Identity Systems**
-Recent advances in crypto mean that anyone can become their own certificate authority and issue ids with better security than state ids.
+Recent advances in crypto mean that anyone can become their own identity authority and issue ids with better security than state ids.
 How might smart contracts / blockchain facilitate new identity systems?c

 **Political Action DAO**
 Novel mechanisms for coordinated activism are now possible on the blockchain.
 How might a smart contract / blockchain aided political action commitee might look?